Zolawt25/Portfolio/README.md

 # Portfolio Website

 This is a modern portfolio website built with React, styled using Tailwind CSS, and animated with Framer Motion.
-It showcases projects, skills, and experiences, providing an interactive and visually appealing way to present yourself to potential employers or clients.
+It showcases my projects, skills, and experiences, providing an interactive and visually appealing way to present myself to potential employers or clients.

 ## Features

 - Responsive design
 - Smooth animations with Framer Motion
-- Dark mode support
 - Project showcase
 - Skills and experiences display
 - Contact form